hamsternik/cv/README.md

 > pgf – Create PostScript and PDF graphics in TEX.
 It comes with a user-friendly syntax layer called TikZ.

+### Structure

+Custom design for my CV defined in the nk-resume.cls _"class"_ file.

+For more details about supplementary files check out [What are .cls and .sty files?
+How are they different?](https://tug.org/pracjourn/2005-3/asknelly/nelly-sty-&-cls.pdf)

 ## References

 - [Using Latexmk.
 How to build up simple .tex document](https://mg.readthedocs.io/latexmk.html)